 For anyone who loves the outdoors, the Ross of Mull is a very attractive area to visit and explore.
 The scenic coastline, unspoiled natural habitat, fascinating geology and local heritage offer much for the walker, kayaker, cyclist and wildlife enthusiast.
 The choice of beaches is superb, and an adventure playground for families with children.
+The Isle of Iona is just a 10-minute ferry ride away with more opportunities for walking and cycling.
+Find out more about Iona here>

 At the end of a day of outdoor activity, your gear can be stored in the drying room and you can relax in comfort in the bunkhouse.
 We are happy to provide local information and have an extensive library about the local area in the bunkhouse sitting room.
 We have plenty of storage in the grounds for kayaks, bikes and any other outdoor equipment.